-We held an end of Phase 2 and pre-Phase 3 meeting with FDA in the fourth guarter of 2007 and we completed responses to questions raised by FDA regarding our clinical and drug development program for Lymphoseek.
+We held an end of Phase 2 and pre-Phase 3 meeting with FDA in the fourth quarter of 2007 and we completed responses to questions raised by FDA regarding our clinical and drug development program for Lymphoseek.
 All of our responses to the questions and the final report for the Phase 2 study were filed with FDA in January of 2008.
 After completion of the responses, we filed with the agency our final version of the first of two pivotal studies to be conducted to support the registration of Lymphoseek as a sentinel lymph node targeting agent.
-During April 2008, we were cleared by FDA to begin patient enrollment in the first of the two studies.
-The first Phase 3 study will be conducted in approximately 200 patients with either breast cancer or melanoma.
+The first Phase 3 study is proposed to be conducted in approximately 200 patients with either breast cancer or melanoma.
 The trial design is similar to the successfully conducted Phase 2 study, except that we will be monitoring the concordance of Lymphoseek uptake in lymph nodes with the uptake of a vital blue dye in the same lymph nodes.
 In addition, we have provided FDA with the outline of a second Phase 3 study to be conducted in patients with head and neck squamous cell carcinoma.
 This second Phase 3 study is designed to validate Lymphoseek as a sentinel lymph node targeting agent.
 We currently project that the first of the Phase 3 trials will commence during the second quarter of 2008.
 We plan to have approximately 20 to 30 participating institutions in the trials, which should enable us to enroll patients at a more rapid rate than we experienced with the Phase 2 study.
 Our discussions with FDA have also suggested that the Phase 3 trials will support a specific intended use of Lymphoseek in SLNB procedures.
 We believe such an indication would be beneficial to the marketing and commercial adoption of Lymphoseek.
 Our goal is to file the new drug application for Lymphoseek in the first half of 2009, which will be dependent upon our ability to commence and successfully conclude the Phase 3 clinical studies in a timely fashion.
 Depending on the timing and outcome of the FDA regulatory review cycle, we believe that Lymphoseek can be commercialized in late 2009 or early 2010.